jorsh/developer-notes/Angular.md

 ## Decorators
 Decorators are what turn our plain TypeScript classes into Components

 ## Components
+A `component` controls a patch of screen called a `view`.
 Basic building blocks of any Angular application.

 ```typescript
 @Component({
 	selector: 'my-app',